 Keep in mind this is an experimental stage.
 Feedback is most important right now.
 The user can investigate the problem solution and either accept, improve, re-examine, or reject it based on his experiences.
 This helps in building the final solution.

-We at Affle Enterprise grasp your design challenges and ideate a personalized experience to solve complex business problems and provides mobile app development consultation.
-Connect with our team at email@example.com for a quick app design consultation.
+We at Affle mTraction Enterprise grasp your design challenges and ideate a personalized experience to solve complex business problems and provide mobile app development consultation.
+Connect with our team at email@example.com for a quick UI/UX design consultation.